pkalidasan/financial-sample-and-analysis-/README.md

 Filters: The dashboard includes filters for Year, Month Name, Month Number, and Country, allowing users to customize the data view according to their needs.
 This interactive feature enhances the user experience by providing the flexibility to focus on specific time periods or geographic areas.

-Buttons and Bookmarks: Likely included to navigate between different report pages or to reset filters, improving report usability.
+Buttons: Likely included to navigate between different report pages or to reset filters, improving report usability.

-Images: The inclusion of a relevant image (e.g., a logo or icon) adds a professional touch to the dashboard and aligns with corporate branding.
+Images: The inclusion of a relevant image (logo) adds a professional touch to the dashboard and aligns with corporate branding.

 Organization and Formatting

-The dashboard employs a consistent color scheme of blue, which enhances visual appeal and readability.
+The dashboard employs a consistent color scheme of blue, which enhances visual appeal and more experiences.
 Clear titles and labels for each visual ensure that users can quickly understand the content and insights being presented.
 Proper alignment and spacing contribute to a clean and organized layout, making the dashboard easy to navigate.